 Redesigned SAT Reading

-Although the sentence completions and short passages are being eliminated, the remaining long reading passages look more or less the same as they always have, with a few exceptions.
+Although the sentence completions and short passages have been eliminated, the remaining long reading passages look more or less the same as they always have, with a few exceptions.

 Inclusion of classic texts.
-As part of the plan to make the reading texts more complex and therefore more similar to what you might read in school, the new SAT reading will include excerpts from texts from the Western canon, including stories and essays by famous authors, U.S. founding documents, and other historically important works.
+As part of the plan to make the reading texts more complex and therefore more similar to what you might read in school, the new SAT Reading section includes excerpts from texts from the Western canon, including stories and essays by famous authors, U.S. founding documents, and other historically important works.
 Because these are often quite old, they include a lot more challenging language.

 Evidence questions.
-One of the big changes to the SAT reading that you may have heard about is the addition of the new evidence questions, which ask you to indicate which part of the passage supports your answer to a previous question.
-These questions are tricky, and if you're planning to take the new SAT, you'll definitely need to study how to approach them if you're planning on taking the SAT.
+One of the big changes to the SAT Reading that you may have heard about is the addition of the new evidence questions, which ask you to indicate which part of the passage supports your answer to a previous question.
+These questions are tricky and you'll definitely need to study how to approach them if you're planning on taking the SAT.

-Questions go in chronological order.
-This is one aspect of the SAT reading that isn't changing and that really sets it apart from the ACT.
+Questions go in chronological order within the passage.
+This is one aspect of the SAT Reading that didn't changing and that really sets it apart from ACT Reading.

 Charts and figures in science passages.
-Two of the five passages on the redesigned SAT will cover scientific topics, and these will include charts and figures.
+Two of the five passages on the redesigned SAT cover scientific topics and include charts and figures.

 The big difference between the ACT and the SAT remains how you need to budget time.
 While the SAT is more focused on analyzing specific points in the passage and understanding how the author constructs an argument, the ACT is more about reading comprehension.

 Randomly ordered questions.
-The SAT reading tells you where to look for the answers to most questions, but one of the biggest challenges on the ACT reading is finding the information you need.
+SAT Reading tells you where to look for the answers to most questions, but one of the biggest challenges on ACT Reading is finding the information you need.
 The questions are ordered randomly and often do not give line numbers, which can make finding specific details very tricky.

 Less time per question.
-The strict time constraints are the other big difficulty most students fact with the ACT reading: you have roughly eight and half minutes per ten question passage for the ACT reading, compared to 13 minutes per 10-11 minute passage on the SAT.
+The strict time constraints are the other big difficulty most students face with ACT Reading: you have roughly eight and half minutes per ten-question passage for the ACT Reading section, compared to 13 minutes per 10-11 minute passage on the SAT Reading section.

-Of the three SAT sections, the Writing is undergoing the biggest changes, though, if you've taken the ACT, its new format is going to look familiar.
-The new SAT Writing uses the same passage-based format as the ACT English.
+Of the three SAT sections, Writing underwent the biggest changes (though if you've taken the ACT, its new format is going to look familiar).
+The new SAT Writing section uses the same passage-based format as ACT English.

-The SAT writing will now also include more of the same grammatical concepts as the ACT English, most notably punctuation.
+SAT Writing now also includes more of the same grammatical concepts as ACT English, most notably punctuation.

 |Time||35 min||45 min|